-advise on appropriate strategies and identify assess accessibility of school as and when intervention is needed. environment.
-Teaching approaches place an emphasis on independent learning.
-ICT equipment may enhance access The need for targeted short term intervention to learning e.g. iPad linked to programmes are likely to develop specialist interactive whiteboard or enlarged skills outlined in the Curriculum Framework print electronic resources on iPad or for Vision Impairment.
-See: Curriculum kindle as advised and provided by Framework for CYPren and Young People Vision Support Service with Vision Impairment RNIB RNIB Advice from specialist teacher is implemented in the classroom with Access arrangements considered and regular liaison between QTVI, class evidence provided by QTVI. teacher and/or SENDCo.
-Positive learning environment that Observation encourages CYP confidence to use Data tracking low vision aids such as magnifier or Teacher assessments specialist ICT.
-CYP Progress meetings Equality of access may mean that CYP/Young Person voice they need to do some things One Page Profile/Learner Profile differently.
-Parent/Carer voice CYPs are taught strategies and provided with resources to assist with An Extended Support Plan may be in place to the development of independent draw together information, advice, aspirations learning and planned outcomes.
-At this level the Exam access arrangements will Vision Support Service QTVI should be include 25% additional time and may involved in the writing and termly review include enlarged or Modified Large process.
-If short term intervention is delivered Print test paper.
-Use of low tech or IT by the Vision Support Service outcomes set equipment such as magnifier, by the QTVI or Habilitation Specialist should enlarged protractor, sloping board, be incorporated into the Plan. task lighting or use of IT.
-Model and practice ways children Multi agency planning, Outside Agency and young people can express their advice and recommendations are followed feelings and emotions - this might need teaching explicitly.
-Continued on next page
+- assess accessibility of school environment. - Teaching approaches place an emphasis on independent learning. - ICT equipment may enhance access to learning e.g. iPad linked to interactive whiteboard or enlarged print electronic resources on iPad or kindle as advised and provided by Vision Support Service - Advice from specialist teacher is implemented in the classroom with regular liaison between QTVI, class teacher and/or SENDCo. - Positive learning environment that encourages CYP confidence to use low vision aids such as magnifier or specialist ICT. - Equality of access may mean that they need to do some things differently. - CYPs are taught strategies and provided with resources to assist with the development of independent learning - Exam access arrangements will include 25% additional time and may include enlarged or Modified Large Print test paper.
+Use of low tech or IT equipment such as magnifier, enlarged protractor, sloping board, task lighting or use of IT. - Model and practice ways children and young people can express their feelings and emotions - this might need teaching explicitly.